JetBrains/intellij-sdk-docs/topics/basics/persisting_state_of_components.md

 The easiest way to implement a persistent state component in Kotlin is extending [`SimplePersistentStateComponent`](%gh-ic%/platform/projectModel-api/src/com/intellij/openapi/components/SimplePersistentStateComponent.kt), which implements `PersistentStateComponent`.

 `SimplePersistentStateComponent` is parameterized by a subclass of [`BaseState`](%gh-ic%/platform/projectModel-api/src/com/intellij/openapi/components/BaseState.kt).
-`BaseState` provides set of handy [property delegates](https://kotlinlang.org/docs/delegated-properties.html), which make it easy to create properties with default values.
+`BaseState` provides a set of handy [property delegates](https://kotlinlang.org/docs/delegated-properties.html), which make it easy to create properties with default values.
-In addition, delegates track property modifications internally, which help decrease calling `PersistentStateComponent.getState()` by the platform.
+In addition, delegates track property modifications internally, which helps decrease calling `PersistentStateComponent.getState()` by the platform.

-It is recommended to create a separate classes for a component and its state:
+It is recommended to create separate classes for a component and its state:

 ```kotlin
 @Service